suranartnc/nextweb/docusaurus/docs/app/context.md

 }
 ```

-### Authentication Data
+### useMember()

-You can access authentication data of a user easily using this context:
+You can access authentication data of a user easily using this react hook:

 ```javascript
 import React, { useContext } from 'react'